 The Bankside Metal Box Garden is a temporary measure, as there are plans to turn the nearby alleyway, Keppel Row into a green route with loads of planting, and that seems to be underway now, as the alley is largely blocked off with scaffolding at the moment.

 The Metal Box Garden is a nice idea, although if improving the air quality is the goal, then in small spaces like this, green walls, or CityTrees would do a better job.
-Green walls also having the secondary benefit of being a sound absorber, which would be of added benefit for a road that runs alongside a railway track.
+Green walls also having the secondary benefit of being a sound absorber, which would be of an added benefit for a road that runs alongside a railway track.